yuen33/blender-light-studio/README.md

-# Blender Light Studio plugin for Blender
+# Light Studio plugin for Blender
 ## Introduction
 Light your scenes like KeyShot.
 Based on a Blender prototype by Maciek Ptaszynski.